 I think the colors work better as they pop more and have life.
 I was also messing around with the text.

 Some of these were just ideas and I never used them.
 Others were used.
 I specify in the description for each. 🙂

 Click to see how it’s progressed!!

-I really hope you all enjoyed this, and gained some insight on my thought process and the journey that Home Studio Basics has taken to get to this point!
+I hope you all enjoyed this and gained some insight into my thought process and the journey that Home Studio Basics has taken to get to this point!

 I would love to hear your thoughts and opinions on the logo.
 Which one did you like best?
 Which ones didn’t you like?
-Do you think I should have used one that didn’t get used?
-Ideas for the future?
-I very much look forward to speaking with you..
+Are you enjoying the 2021 update?
+I very much look forward to speaking with you…